 No!
 We tested these both ways and was very happy with the un-toasted version.
 It not only saves one additional step, but also it made more softer and chewier biscuit that our heart desired.

-- Sweetened shredded coconut – We use a LOT of it <— more than 1 cup of it.
+- Sweetened shredded coconut - We use a LOT of it <--- more than 1 cup of it.
+Use sweetened shredded coconut and not unsweetened, like in chocolate coconut macaroons.

 - Sliced and whole almonds - Sliced nuts mixed in, not only amps up the flavor but also gives a wonderful texture.